IMPROVING HOW OUR GOVERNMENT WORKS

 TAXES

-Tax revenues bring so many benefits to our communities, but we need to share the burden so we all feel like we have skin in the game.
 We need to be strategic about tax incentives for businesses and hold them accountable to their commitments.
-And, our citizens need to see their hard-earned dollars going to meaningful improvements in their communities.
+Also, our citizens need to see their hard-earned dollars going to meaningful improvements in their communities.
 From economic development to public services, our tax revenues are a key part of what makes our cities, towns, and neighborhoods amazing places to call home.

 LOCAL SOLUTIONS FOR LOCAL PROBLEMS

 We need to keep Lansing’s hands out of our local governments’ coffers.
 Since 2002, Michigan has redirected more than $7.5B in revenue sharing dollars—money that should be invested in local services, recreation, and infrastructure—to cover state budget shortfalls.
-Even worse, restrictions on (local government revenue sources) mean that this money is gone and most likely won’t be replaced.
-We ask for so much from our communities, from public safety to stable property values, but we can’t expect the world on a shoestring budget.

 IMG_2887.jpeg